 – Fritz Springmeier, The Illuminati Formula to Create a Mind Control Slave

 This next piece, entitled “Seven Levels” is another highly detailed account of the process of dissociation.

-All of this trauma, pain and suffering seems to be “channeled” towards the layers above, consisting of a plethora of occult symbols such as the Tree of Life, the signs of the zodiac and All-Seeing eyes.
-It is during this occult level that the transformation occurs.
+All of this trauma, pain, and suffering seems to be “channeled” towards the layers above, consisting of a plethora of occult symbols such as the Tree of Life, the signs of the zodiac and All-Seeing eyes.
+It is at this occult level that the transformation occurs.

 This alter is a teenage girl who is anorexic.
 Most of her paintings place a heavy emphasis on the concept of duality – one of the most basic occult concepts exploited by mind control rituals.
 Duality is an ancient hermetic concept which is traditionally represented with the juxtaposition of the colors black and white, as with the Masonic checkerboard pattern or the symbol of the Ying Yang.

 Judy’s works often give a prominent place to the Masonic checkerboard floor, the surface on which occult rituals and ceremonies take place in secret societies.
 She was probably heavily exposed to the concept of duality (good girl vs evil girl – something that is also found in popular culture) and the symbol of the checkered floor was probably physically used during programming.

 The paintings made by Ria Pratt are the most graphic and disturbing but also the most revealing.
 The alter believes she is a 12-year-old girl and has vivid recollections of the trauma she has been subjected to, whether it be physical or dehumanizing.
 Simply watching these paintings is a difficult experience – it is further disheartening to realize that she actually lived these situations.